urbit/urbit.org/content/using/os/getting-started.md

 Put `<key>` in a file and that file becomes `<keyfile>`.

-You can use the resulting output in the same installation flow from the [Installing Urbit](@/getting-started/_index.md) guide, following the same scheme as for booting a planet.
+You can use the resulting output in the same installation flow from the [Installing Urbit] (@/getting-started/_index.md) guide, following the same scheme as for booting a planet.
 That scheme is:

 ```sh
 $ ./urbit -w <moonname> -G <key> -c <piername>